Colorful linear programming, Nash equilibrium, and pivots: Links with Nash equilibria

-\begin{remark}[Complexity of Sperner's lemma] In the proof of Proposition~\ref{prop:ppad}, we reduce {\sc Finding Another Colorful Simplex} to the following {\textsc Sperner}-type problem; let $\mathsf{T}$ be a triangulation of the $d$-dimensional sphere involving $2(d+1)$ vertices and let $\lambda:V(\mathsf{T})\rightarrow\{1,\ldots,d+1\}$ be a labeling; assume given a fully-labeled simplex; find another fully-labeled simplex.
-Proposition~\ref{prop:another} shows that this problem is actually PPAD-complete, even if each label appears exactly twice. {\textsc Sperner}-type problems have already been proved to be PPAD-complete~\cite{CD06,P94}, but these latter problems are in fixed dimension, with an exponential number of vertices, and with a labeling given by an oracle, while the {\textsc Sperner}-type problem we introduce has an explicit description of the vertices and of the labeling.
+The reduction used in the proof of Proposition~\ref{prop:ppad} and Proposition~\ref{prop:another} shows that this problem is actually PPAD-complete, even if each label appears exactly twice.
+Sperner-type problems have already been proved to be PPAD-complete~\cite{CD06,P94}, but these latter problems are in fixed dimension, with an exponential number of vertices, and with a labeling given by an oracle, while the Sperner-type problem we introduce has an explicit description of the vertices and of the labeling.
 Note that the number of vertices is small.
-A computational problem with similar features has been proposed in a paper by Kir\'aly and Pap~\cite{KiPa13}, but it involves a polyhedral version of Sperner's lemma distinct from the classical Sperner's lemma.
-Remark~\ref{rk:sperner_comp} is Section~\ref{sec:combin} will exhibit some polynomial cases of the {\textsc Sperner}-type problem we introduce here. \end{remark}
+As already mentioned, the paper by Kir\'aly and Pap~\cite{KiPa13} present and discuss computational problems that are in the same spirit and also proved to be PPAD-complete, but they are presented in a form that makes them farther from the classical Sperner's lemma: their formulation involves an unbounded polyhedron, with a coloring of the facets, and some conditions on the extreme rays.